 Leave behind what you know and start with a clean state.

-Welcome to User Experience (UX) Design —an approach bent on providing a user with an exceptional, intuitive, and seamless process, leaving them satisfied with what they’re looking to achieve.
+Welcome to User Experience (UX) Design —an approach bent on providing users with exceptional, intuitive, and seamless experiences, leaving them satisfied with what they were looking to achieve.

 UX Design involves unlearning the assumptions that every marketer, developer, and designer has of their customers.
-UX Designers rely on research to understand the motivations and pain points of a user.
+UX Designers rely on research, to better understand the motivations and pain points of a user.

-Simply put, UX is the process of understanding and designing to solve problems in order to create satisfaction.
-It’s about solving problems for real people in their real contexts.
+Simply put, UX is the process of understanding and designing to solve problems, creating greater satisfaction.
+It’s about solving problems for real people in real contexts.

 UX Design takes into context who the user is and the circumstances in which the product will be used.
-Being a user-centric process that goes beyond simply executing customer feedback, UX aims to provide the best solution to the most number of users within the product’s target audience.
+Being a user-centric process that goes beyond simply executing customer feedback, UX is a utilitarian approach that aims to provide the best solution to the greatest number of users within the product’s target audience.

 UX Design focuses on a person’s interaction with any product and ensures their needs are met through meaningful designs and solutions.
-A UX Designer is concerned with how you shop on your favourite e-commerce website, or book a flight online, or navigate an internet banking transaction – ensuring these experiences delight you and allow you to do what you intend to, seamlessly.
+A UX Designer is concerned with how you shop on your favourite e-commerce website, book a flight online, or navigate an internet banking transaction – ensuring these experiences delight and allow you to do what you intend, seamlessly.